 Open 5pm – 11pm every day

-Tottori is known as their desert land but it is facing the ocean and has the largest catch of crabs.
-Snow crab called Matsuba Crab caught in Sakaiminato in Tottori is considered the best with its elegant flavor.
-You can eat them during the winter time, so don’t miss the chance if you are in the area around the right time!
+Tottori prefecture is known for their desert land but it is facing the ocean and has the largest catch of crabs in Japan.
+Snow crab called Matsuba Crab caught in Sakaiminato City is considered the best with its elegant flavor.
+You can eat them only during the winter time, so don’t miss the chance if you are in the area around the right time!

 Where to eat: Kaniyoshi (Michelin 2 stars restaurant)